bluesxman/clojure4j/README.md

 scratch would take a lot of time (and talent).

 ### Are Clojure4J collections compatible with java.util collections?
-Yes, in the same way that “unmodifiable” collections work in java.util.Collections.
+Yes, in the same way that ï¿½unmodifiableï¿½ collections work in java.util.Collections.
 I.e. they behave as read-only java.util.Collections.

 ### What are the tradeoffs?
-As a rule of thumb, you’re trading performance for the safety of treating collections as values.
-Clojure4J’s collection operations tend to be 2-3x slower than java.util.
+As a rule of thumb, youï¿½re trading performance for the safety of treating collections as values.
+Clojure4Jï¿½s collection operations tend to be 2-3x slower than java.util.

 ## FAQ for Clojure developers

 ### Why are clojure fns object methods on persistent collections?
-This makes up for the lack of “->” and “->>” in the API.
-Furthermore, it makes the API more accessible since the developer doesn’t have to reason on whether thread-first or thread-last is the right choice.
+This makes up for the lack of ï¿½->ï¿½ and ï¿½->>ï¿½ in the API.
+Furthermore, it makes the API more accessible since the developer doesnï¿½t have to reason on whether thread-first or thread-last is the right choice.
-Finally, with clojure4j.core.Core most fn’s are also available as static methods without the object “chaperone”.
+Finally, with clojure4j.core.Core most fnï¿½s are also available as static methods without the object ï¿½chaperoneï¿½.

 ### Why typed collections?
 It is assumed that a traditional Java shop might resist using this API